 The Undergraduate-Field Experiences Research Network (U-FERN) seeks to build a vibrant, supportive, and sustainable collaborative network that fosters effective undergraduate field experiences by working toward the following four objectives:

-1) identifying and sharing evidence-based models and practices for engaging a diverse range of undergraduates in effective field and marine learning experiences,
+1) Identify and share evidence-based models and practices for engaging a diverse range of undergraduates in effective field and marine learning experiences.

-2) identifying, modifying, developing, and sharing assessment tools for understanding the impact of field and marine learning experiences on undergraduate student learning, STEM identity, and career trajectories,
+2) Identify, modify, develop, and share assessment tools for understanding the impact of field and marine learning experiences on undergraduate student learning, STEM identity, and career trajectories.

 This project is being jointly funded by the National Science Foundation (NSF) Directorate for Biological Sciences (BIO), Division of Biological Infrastructure, and the Directorate for Education and Human Resources (EHR), Division of Undergraduate Education as part of their efforts to address the challenges posed in Vision and Change in Undergraduate Biology Education: A Call to Action.
 This project is also co-funded by the Division of Environmental Biology (DEB) in the BIO directorate.